SilentRhetoric/solid-algo-wallets/README.md

 ### State Management

 The library is designed to manage state globally using SolidJS reactive roots on the client side of the web appplication.
 This allows a web app to consume/set the app's wallet state easily from anywhere in the code.
-However, this is not suitable for apps which utilize server-side rendering.

 This design was chosen both for simplicity and also because truly decentralized web apps should allow users to use the client without dependency on a back-end server.
 These wallet interfaces should be managed on the client so that an end user can download and install a web app locally and continue using it even if the host server becomes unavailable.

+> Note that this approach is not suitable for apps which utilize server-side rendering (SSR) and _will_ cause problems.
+It may be possible to provide the reactive roots to a context provider, but this is untested.

+### Additional Resources

+To learn more about SolidJS, visit <https://www.solidjs.com>.

+To learn more about developing on Algorand, visit <https://developer.algorand.org>.